Chancing0/EZ-LSTM-Speech-Recognition-Project/README.md

-# LSTM Speech Reconization project
+# LSTM Speech Recognition project
 you can use you own audio set an train your own project
 In general,your total dataset should be separate as 60%(traning ), 20%(validationset),20% (testing).
 what i show you just the right works code